 Classes must meet at their assigned time as indicated in the Schedule of Classes.
 Any deviation from this schedule must receive prior written approval by the department chairperson and the appropriate academic dean.
-Classes must begin promptly at designated start times.
-Repeated delays constitute a de facto deviation from the Schedule of Classes and are not permissible without prior approval.
+In-person classes and synchronous distance learning sessions must begin promptly at designated start times.
+Repeated delays constitute a de facto deviation from the Schedule of Classes and, therefore, are not permissible without prior approval.